apacheignite/documentation/data-grid/jdbc-driver.md

 * [Example](#example)
 * [Backward Compatibility](#backward-compatibility)

-Ignite is shipped with JDBC driver that allows you to retrieve distributed data from cache using standard SQL queries and JDBC API.
 [block:api-header]
 {
   "type": "basic",
   "title": "JDBC Connection"
 }
 [/block]
+Ignite is shipped with JDBC driver that allows you to retrieve distributed data from cache using standard SQL queries and JDBC API.

-In Ignite JDBC connection URL has the following pattern:
+In Ignite, JDBC connection URL has the following pattern:
 [block:code]
 {
   "codes": [